acidicoala/KoalaBox/templates/markdown/installation.md

 ### 🪝 Hook mode

+Hook mode itself has two sub-modes: Self-Hook and Hook with injector.

+#### 🪝 Self-Hook mode

+In self-hook mode {{ project_name }} is injected automatically without the help of third-party injectors.
+It works best when a game doesn't have any protections against DLL injection.
+The main advantage of this mode is its minimal setup, which adds only 1 new DLL to the game folder.

 - Download the [latest {{ project_name }} release zip].
 - From this downloaded zip extract {{ unlocker_dll_names }}, depending on a game's bitness.
 - Rename the unzipped DLL to {{ self_inject_dll }}.